top of page

 or(s0, w_0, w_1);

-Note that the coding of the schematic for logic gates in Verilog is very straightforward.
-The only care to be taken is to always place the output of the logic gate in the first position on the left, leaving the following positions for the inputs of the logic gate.
+Notice that the schematic encoding for logic gates in Verilog is quite straightforward.
+The only precaution to take is to always place the output of the logic gate in the first position on the left, leaving the subsequent positions for the gate inputs.

-To finish the Verilog coding for MUX2, we need to define the input and output ports.
-We will do this using the module/endmodule construction.
+To finalize the Verilog coding for the MUX2, we need to define the input and output ports.
+We will do this using the module/endmodule construct.

 module mux2(